qt-labs/qml-presentation-system/tools/printslides/README.txt

 Example:
   printslides ../../examples/tutorial/SlideDeck.qml

-Creates a "Slides.pdf" file in your current directory.
+Creates a "slides.pdf" file in your current directory.